Evidence for lensing of gravitational waves from LIGO-Virgo: Joint parameter estimation analysis

 \section{Joint parameter estimation analysis}

 A more detailed analysis is presented in section 5.2 of \cite{LIGO2021}.
 This is a more computationally intensive analysis based on the 19 candidate pairs discussed in the previous section.
 In this case, the detector strain data is used instead of the posteriors to asses the similarity between GWs and the consistency of the 19 candidate pairs with the hypothesis that they are multiply imaged GWs.
 Two different analysis are presented.
 In the first one ( {LALInference}), no prior assumption is adopted about the population of BBHs, nor lenses, and it takes into account the phase difference predicted by lensing \citep{Dai2017}.
 In the second analysis ( {HANABI}), prior information is used about the population of BBHs and lenses.
-In particluar, for the BBH population, they adopt the maximum rate given by model A in their appendix A. This model, at the relevant redshift of z=1-2 predicts a rate that is approximately two orders of magnitude below the rate in the BDS model, which as the authors have shown in their work, is the rate needed in order to produce lensing events consistent with the observed rate of GWs with component masses in excess of 20 M$_{\odot}$.
+In particluar, for the BBH population, they adopt the maximum rate given by model A in their appendix A. This model, at the relevant redshift of z=1-2 predicts a rate that is approximately two orders of magnitude below the rate needed to produce lensing events consistent with the observed rate of GWs with component masses in excess of 20 M$_{\odot}$.
 The Bayesian evidence presented in section 5.2 for the {HANABI} case is then biased by this low prior, and naturally the lensing hypothesis is disfavoured if one adopts a prior that intrinsically negates the possibility of lensing.
 A better and less biased result is obtained by their {LALInference} results, which avoids making assumptions about the pre-existence of lensing, and judges candidates based on the similarity of their strains and sky localization.